Liouville hypersurfaces and connect sum cobordisms: Contact -surgeries on contact manifolds of arbitrary dimension

 The first statement follows from the fact that we can write $H(\ast,t)=\phi_{t}\circ H(\ast,0)$ for an isotopy $\phi_{t}$ of $M$ which preserves $\xi$.
 See \cite[Theorem 2.12]{Etnyre:KnotNotes}.
-The second statement is essentially \cite[Lemma 6.2]{Seidel2}.
-The hypothesis of the second statement is known to hold true for $n=1,2,3,4,5,11,60$ and is known to not hold true for any other values of $n\leq 63$.
-See \cite{Milnor:DiffTop} and the references listed therein.
+The existence of such an isotopy of $\Mxi$ then provides a homotopy of Liouville embeddings $(\disk^{*}S^{n}, -\lambda_{std})\rightarrow \Mxi$ by extending the original embedding using a Weinstein neighborhood theorem and applying the $\phi_{t}$.
+The second statement is essentially \cite[Lemma 6.2]{Seidel2} which states that isotopic parameterizations of the zero-section of $\disk^{\ast}S^{n}$ determine Dehn twists which are isotopic through a family of compactly supported symplectomorphisms.
+The hypothesis of the second statement is known to hold true for $n=1,2,3,4,5,11,60$ and is known to not hold true for any other values of $n\leq 63$ \cite{Milnor:DiffTop}.